patternfly/patternfly-org/packages/v4/patternfly-docs/content/training/html-css/fundamentals.md

 <PageSection>
 ## Layouts

 In PatternFly, layouts allow for organizing and grouping elements.
-This tutorial covers just one of the seven layouts.
+This tutorial covers just 1 of the 7 layouts.

 ### Step 1
 Copy code into the `<body>` of the `index.html` file.